rodizipa/KirinusRewrite/README.md

 ### Maint

-Says when maint will start/started.
+Works like reset command but will tell you when maint will start/started.

 Use: `?maint`